Packaging PL/Java for a software distribution

 An exception: pljava-api

 The one part of PL/Java that could, if desired, be handled in the manner of Java libraries is pljava-api.
 This single jar file is needed on the classpath when compiling Java code that will be loaded into PL/Java in the database.
-It is not needed at the time that code will run.
-That means it could be appropriate to treat pljava-api as a separate -devel package, if your packaging guidelines encourage such a distinction.
-In that case, you would exclude the pljava-api jar file from the main package, and produce a -devel package that provides it.
+That means it could be appropriate to provide pljava-api in a separate -devel package, if your packaging guidelines encourage such a distinction, where it would be installed in the expected place for a conventional Java library.
+(The API jar must still be included in the main package also, installed in the location where PostgreSQL expects it.
+There may be no need, therefore, for the main package to depend on the -devel package.)

 A -devel package providing pljava-api might appropriately follow java library packaging guidelines to ensure it appears on a developer's classpath when compiling code to run in PL/Java.
 Ideally, such a package would also place the pljava-api artifact into the local Maven repository, if any.
 (PL/Java's hello world example illustrates using Maven to build code for use in PL/Java, which assumes the local Maven repo contains pljava-api.)